cleo/harmony-container-poc/README.md

 The composition image can be tagged using:

-`docker tag container_harmony1 cleo/harmony:container-0.0.1`
+`docker tag container_harmony1 olsonjacob/harmony-container-poc:poc-0.0.1`

 Then pushed using:

-`docker push cleo/harmony:container-0.0.1`
+`docker push olsonjacob/harmony-container-poc:poc-0.0.1`

 The image may then be pulled using:

-`docker pull cleo/harmony:container-0.0.1`
+`docker pull olsonjacob/harmony-container-poc:poc-0.0.1`

+### Kubernetes Example

+A fully formed Kubernetes configuration can be run using:

+`kubectl create -f harmony-statefulset.yaml`

+Once the components are created and deployed you can access the Harmony UI through the virtual load balancer at `http://localhost:80/Harmony`